charliecalvert/CloudNotes/Assignments/OnlinePresence01.md

 ## What's Ahead

 This is the first part of a multi-part series of assignments.
-Here is a checklist of sorts:
+Here is a tentative list of what lies ahead:

 - **Part 01**: (Week02)
   - Google Folder